percona/k8spg-docs/docs/backup-tutorial.md

-# Make a backup
+# 5 Make a backup

-In this section you will learn how to manually make a full backup of your data with the Operator.
+Now your database [contains some data](data-insert.md), so it's a good time to learn how to manually make a full backup of your data with the Operator.

+!!! note

     If you are interested to learn more about backups, their types and retention policy, see the [Backups section](backups.md).

 ## Considerations